Before You Visit

 Many viruses, such as a cold or the flu, can be easily transmitted to others.
 If your symptoms are mild, stay home, rest and avoid contact with others.

-If symptoms worsen, before visiting a FastCare® location, consider using a virtual care option like a 24/7 BronsonConnect Video Visit or a call to Bronson Care Advisors (269-341-7788).
+If symptoms worsen, before visiting a FastCare® location, consider using a virtual care option with BronsonConnect Video Visit or a call to Bronson Care Advisors (269-341-7788).
 These virtual options offer the best opportunity to find the right care without leaving your home and are available to Bronson patients and the public.
 Bronson patients can also contact their primary care provider by phone or through Bronson MyChart.

 Questions About Coronavirus COVID-19?

 Visit Bronson’s coronavirus web page to learn more.

 Symptoms of coronavirus COVID-19 (fever, cough, shortness of breath) are similar to other viruses and usually appear 2-14 days after exposure from travel to an area with widespread COVID-19 illness or from close contact with a person known to have COVID-19.

 If you have COVID-19 symptoms and wish to seek care or be tested, you are urged to call your doctor’s office or a Bronson Care Advisor at (269) 341-7788 for further instruction.

 Bronson FastCare® is healthcare at the speed of life.
 It’s quick, convenient medical attention for one low price, whether or not you’re a Bronson patient.
 A face mask is required for all providers, patients and visitors.

 Bronson FastCare® is open days, evenings, holidays and weekends, providing care for patients 18 months or older.
 Your visit will never be more than $75, including basic labs, with or without insurance.

 And, while we do not provide emergency care, x-rays, stitches or treatment for broken bones, we do offer medical care for many basic healthcare needs.